 That's where the Affirmations came in.
 I, thanks to my mother, held a firm belief that thoughts are things and that words carry power.
-If you speak negatively about yourself, your life and what you're experiencing often enough, for long enough, you begin to act to make those statements true.
+If you think and / or speak negatively about yourself, your life and what you're experiencing often enough, for long enough, you begin to act to make those statements true.

 Finding My Path...

-Now, I'm putting my time and effort into creating self-paced and instructor-led courses to help empower other women who want the same things that I did - a reliable and repeatable way to uplift my soul and build healthy self-esteem.
+Now, I'm putting my time and effort into creating self-paced and audio materials to help empower other women who want to embrace their authentic selves and leverage the loving, learning, and living they've accomplished.

-It's that mission that drives me forward, and I hope that you'll find value in it and in the materials and services I provide.
+It's that mission that drives me forward, and I hope that you'll find value in it as well.